ariasarch/MPS_Sample_Code/README.md

 - **Spatial regularization**: Encourages components to be "blob-like" rather than scattered pixels.
 Increase for larger, more spread-out neurons; decrease for very small, compact ones.
 - **Chunk size**: Decrease for lower memory usage at the cost of slower processing.

+> **Tip:** Always overshoot the number of components relative to what you expect for your lens and brain region.
+If you think you have ~30 neurons, initialize with 35–40 components.
+Extra components are cheap - CNMF will prune spurious ones downstream - but under-initializing means neurons that were never seeded cannot be recovered later.
+When in doubt, err on the side of more.

-> **Important context:** The goal of NNDSVD is not perfection - it is a fast, good-enough initialization for CNMF so the algorithm does not have to search from scratch.
-Spending significant time tuning NNDSVD parameters provides diminishing returns.
-If your final CNMF results look reasonable, your initialization was good enough.
+> **Important context:** The goal of NNDSVD is not perfection

 ---